Julcatan/Amazon_Vine_Analysis/README.md

  ___
 ### Summary:

-   - There is only a small data set of paid Vines for Jewelery.
-Therefore it could be that there is bias given a bigger sample.
    - The existing data shows no positivity bias for reviews in the Vine program.
 The percentage of 5 star ratings for unpaid reviews is actually higher than for paid reviews.
+   - There is only a small data set of paid Vines for Jewelery.
+Therefore it could be that there is positivity bias given a bigger sample.